oprojects/rootkernel/README.md

 ## Limitations
 * It dont support declare functions and classes without magic %%cpp
 * The plot just work if the method Draw is called by TCanvas's object
-* The output stdout/stderr just can buffer 1Mb
+* The output stdout/stderr just can buffer 1Mb(PIPE buffer)

 ## Install